TheShadowProgramming/iitm-courses-practice/programming-diploma/MAD1-project/MAD1_practice_proj_corey_schafer/notes_md_files/IntroductionNotes_And_General_Notes.md

 - virtual environments are created so that projects having different versions of python don't interfere with each other
 - like if we do changes in python version then it may break the projects having different versions of python

+# Decorator functions

+- decorator functions are defined in a way to make sure that they accept the function as an input over which they are called using the @ syntax
+- and then function defined inside the decorator runs whenever we call the outer function over which the decorater is defined

+def decorator_function(function):
+    def function2:
+        return (var2 + function())

+    return function2

+@decorator_function
+def function1():
+    return var1

+function1() # supposed output is var1 and var2

+- common use case is when we want to add some common change to all the functions present in the application then we can use the decorator which modifies the original function consistently

 # Class based approach of the flask application
 - we create application using Flask Class only